tidbyt/tidbyt.dev/docs/04_publish/04_advanced.md

-To write really great apps, it's helpful to understand how Tidbyt devices function, and how they interact with the backend where community apps are running.
+To write really great apps, it's helpful to understand how Tidbyt devices function, and how they interact with the backend where community apps run.
 There are a few advanced features that can influence certain aspects of these interactions, which we'll cover here.

 ## Device side caching and `maxAge`